Rebekah Jacques

 Credentials: Hons.
 BSc., MHSc (bioethics), MD, FRCPC (AP & FP)

-Rebekah Jacques, a citizen of the Métis Nation of Ontario, currently works as a forensic pathologist at the London Health Sciences Centre and as an investigating coroner with the Office of the Chief Coroner.
+Rebekah Jacques, a citizen of the Métis Nation of Ontario serving as Chair for the Thames Bluewater Métis Council, currently works as a forensic pathologist at the London Health Sciences Centre.
 She is also an Assistant Professor at the Schulich School of Medicine and Dentistry, where she teaches on subjects such as trauma, postmortem examinations, and the role of pathologists as expert witnesses.
 In her career, Rebekah has focused on the ethics of how legal and medical investigations engage with Indigenous peoples, including how information about cause of death can be better shared to support healing.
-She was appointed to the Tri-agencies reference group for the appropriate review of Indigenous Research.
+This formed the basis of a textbook and the Pathology Ethics Website.
+She was appointed to the inaugural Tri-agencies reference group for the appropriate review of Indigenous Research.
 She has played a key role in the creation of hundreds of waived post-secondary tuition fees and privacy rights for former foster care children.
-Currently, she is a member of the National Advisory Committee on Residential School Missing Children and Unmarked Burials.
+She was instrumental in changes laws to improve the lives of children in care.
+During her term as an Inaugural member of the National Advisory Committee on Residential School Missing Children and Unmarked Burials she authored a document for families on understanding the role of forensic disciplines in the search for residential schools missing children.
+She has been invited to speak by multiple communities and nations impacted by Residential Schools for knowledge exchange events.

 Education